Haim Arlosoroff: Biography

 In 1919, Arlosoroff published the treatise "Jewish People's Socialism", his first major written contribution relating to a nationalistic hope for the Jewish people in Eretz Israel.
-In his treatise, Arlosoroff distanced himself from traditional Marxist beliefs by advocating a new brand of socialism that embraced a national consciousness.
-Arlosoroff's contention was that the Jewish people would only be able to preserve and revive their unique cultural identities within a Jewish national homeland.
-Arlosoroff further professed, that through the establishment of "Jewish People's Socialism", Jews would be guaranteed public land ownership upon their return to Eretz Israel.
-In accord with the visions of other socialist Zionists of his time, Arlosoroff believed that ancient Biblical agricultural traditions, such as the "Sabbath Year" and "Year of Jubilee", could be restored in modern practice alongside institutional parameters established for the new Jewish nation.
-Arlosoroff's treatise accurately foresaw a modern revival of the Hebrew language accompanying the return of Jewish people to Eretz Israel, which would linguistically link many diverse segments of Jewish society.
+In it, Arlosoroff distanced himself from traditional Marxist beliefs by advocating a new brand of socialism that embraced a national consciousness.
+He contention was that the Jewish people could preserve and revive their unique cultural identities only within a Jewish national homeland.
+Arlosoroff further professed that by establishing "Jewish People's Socialism", Jews would be guaranteed public land ownership upon their return to Eretz Israel.
+In accord with the visions of other socialist Zionists of his time, Arlosoroff believed that ancient Biblical agricultural traditions, such as the "Sabbath Year" and "Year of Jubilee", could be restored alongside institutional parameters established for the new Jewish nation.
+His treatise accurately foresaw a modern revival of the Hebrew language accompanying the return of Jewish people to Eretz Israel, which linguistically linked many diverse segments of Jewish society.

-Arlosoroff first visited Mandatory Palestine in the spring of 1921.
+Arlosoroff first visited Mandatory Palestine in 1921.
 Shortly after his arrival, the Jaffa Riots broke out.
 In the midst of Arab rioting, Arlosoroff stood in defence of Neve Shalom, a Jewish settlement adjacent to Tel Aviv and Jaffa.
-These events shifted Arlosoroff's focus to the need for better relations between Jews and Arabs.
-Following the riots, Arlosoroff called upon the Zionist establishment to no longer deny the reality of an Arab national movement existing in Mandatory Palestine.
-However, Arlosoroff's plea was not widely accepted, and he received criticism from within the ranks of his own party, Hapoel Hatzair.
-Arlosoroff would ultimately come to the position that strength-based compromise with neighboring Arabs would not weaken or undermine efforts to establish a Jewish national homeland.
+These events shifted his focus to the need for better relations between Jews and Arabs.
+After the riots, Arlosoroff called upon the Zionist establishment to no longer deny the reality of an Arab national movement in Mandatory Palestine.
+His plea was not widely accepted, and he received criticism from within the ranks of his own party, Hapoel Hatzair.
+Arlosoroff ultimately came to the position that strength-based compromise with neighboring Arabs would not weaken or undermine efforts to establish a Jewish national homeland.